NikolaiT/incolumitas/content/Scraping/common-scraping-mistakes.md

 As you can see from the entropy sources, they are more or less stable.
 But concatenated and hashed with SHA2, they have enough entropy to be very unique.

-### 6 - Be aware of behavioral UI analysis
+### 6. Be aware of Behavioral UI Analysis

-To be done.
+Some anti bot companies such as [PerimeterX](https://www.perimeterx.com/) and [Shape Security](https://www.shapesecurity.com/) record mouse movements and other user generated UI data such as scroll events or key presses.

-### 7 - Side channel attacks might reveal the truth
+### 7. Side channel attacks might reveal the truth

 To be done.